Dear sweet babies,

 Another big development is figuring out how your mouth and tongue and voice work.
 E, you do kind of a gibberish noise and do raspberries, and M, you go through phases of raspberries, lip sucking, and various syllables (mahmahmah, etc).

 Sleeping has been interesting this month.
 Your nap schedule is kind of out the window, but the flip side is that you started taking at least one longer nap.
 Up to now you’d only do 45 minutes at a time, but now most days you’ll take one hour and a half nap (occasionally up to two hours), in addition to three other 45 minute naps.

 Night sleep has been very up and down.
 For a few weeks, one or both of you would be up for an hour or more in the middle of the night.
 (On one memorable occasion, you did that back to back.)
 However, several times when one of you was wide awake, the other slept completely through it with zero wakeups.
 And then, miracle of miracles, we actually got a few nights here and there with neither of you waking up even once!
 Sometimes there are still a short wakeup or two, but it seems to have gotten better from earlier this month.
 Thank goodness!
 Mama and Daddy are really enjoying and needing that extra sleep.

-Malcolm, I finally made myself trim your baby wings last month, and this month it was finally Emmett’s turn.
+M, I finally made myself trim your baby wings last month, and this month it was finally E’s turn.
 Your hair was getting seriously long and shaggy in the back.
 I trimmed it enough to look a little more presentable.
 I couldn’t bring myself to touch the top craziness, though.
 That’s all your original baby hair, and it’s so wild and funny!
 You really will need a professional haircut very soon, though.

 One of the reasons we really need to get your hair reined in is of course because you got your helmet this month.
 Happily, it’s not bothering you and you continue to be your normal cute happy self.